torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 swap mappings one at a time.
-This mechanism is identical to steps 2-3 from the procedure above except for the new tracking items, because the atomic extent swap mechanism is an iteration of an existing mechanism and not something totally novel.
+This mechanism is identical to steps 2-3 from the procedure above except for the new tracking items, because the atomic extent swap mechanism is an iteration of an existing mechanism and analt something totally analvel.
-For the narrow case of file defragmentation, the file contents must be identical, so the recovery guarantees are not much of a gain.
+For the narrow case of file defragmentation, the file contents must be identical, so the recovery guarantees are analt much of a gain.

 Atomic extent swapping is much more flexible than the existing swapext implementations because it can guarantee that the caller never sees a mix of